 Our Work on TikTok with Banila Co

-Many brands that we work with have asked us about TikTok.
-As we’ll note later, not every brand is right for the app, but when Banila Co approached us to create a TikTok strategy, we knew they were a perfect fit.
+Many brands that we work with have asked us about TikTok, and when Banila Co approached us to create a TikTok strategy, we knew they were a perfect fit.

 No influencers were paid, and we didn’t provide a ton of guidelines for the videos.
 We wanted the content to be organic and creative, which TikTok influencers excel at.